morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: The mt7921au driver must include the VID/PID that your adapter uses in order for the adapter to be plug and play per the above guidance.
 Adapter makers may use custom company VID/PID numbers.
 We like for companies to use default Mediatek VID/PID numbers but some companies like Netgear and TP-Link like to use their own.
 If this is the case, a patch needs to be submitted to the `linux-wireless` list in order for the VID/PID to be merged into the mainline kernel.
 An example of this situation is the Netgear A8000 adapter.
 For more information and a temporary workaround, see the section about the Netgear A8000 below.

-The driver (module) for the mt7921au chipset is called mt7921u.ko (plus posibly an additional ending showing the type of compression if the driver is compressed.)
+The driver (module) for the mt7921au chipset is called mt7921u.ko (plus possibly an additional ending showing the type of compression if the driver is compressed.)
 You can check on the driver by going to the following location:

 ```
 cd /usr/lib/modules/$(uname -r)/kernel/drivers/net/wireless/mediatek/mt76/mt7921